-- (2) Applicability.
+- (1) Purpose.
+The purpose of the standards in this section is to create and maintain street frontages that are attractive, create an environment that is conducive to walking, and provide natural surveillance of public spaces.
+The standards are also intended to promote building and site design that contributes positively to a sense of neighborhood and to the overall streetscape by carefully relating building mass, entries, and yards to public streets. - (2) Applicability.
 In all zoning districts except HD, CB, DMU, and WF, new multiple dwelling unit developments shall meet the maximum setback and building orientation standards of this section.
-New multiple dwelling unit development in the HD, CB, DMU and WF zoning districts is subject to maximum setback standards in ADC Section 5.120 and building orientation standards in ADC Section 8.265.
-[Ord.
-5894, 10/14/17; Ord.
-5947, 1/1/21; Ord.
-6004, 12/28/22] - (3) Standards.
-On sites with frontage on a collector or local public street, buildings shall either meet all the standards of section (a) or all the standards of section (b) below.
+New multiple dwelling unit development in the HD, CB, DMU and WF zoning districts is subject to maximum setback standards in ADC Section 5.120 and building orientation standards in ADC Section 8.265. - (3) Standards.
+Buildings Oon sites with frontage on a collector or arterial local public street, buildings shall either meet all of the standards of section (a) or all the standards of section (b) below.
+Buildings on sites with frontage on a local street with on-street parking must meet the standards of section (a).

 A summary of the two options for meeting the Setback and Building Orientation standards, and references to applicable Code sections, are provided in Table 8.240-1.
 This table only summarizes standards in ADC Section 8.240; other standards in the Code related to setbacks, landscaping, and parking also apply.
-[Ord.
-5947, 1/1/21]